Some days you take a sip of coffee and want to spit it out again because it tastes off.

 Check that the correct amount of coffee is used and that the machine delivers the amount of water specified.

 You can check this by measuring the water that flows out.

-If you use too fine a degree of grinding, the coffee will be bitter and possibly even sour.
+If you use a super fine grinder setting then your coffee will end up bitter and possibly even sour.

-Too coarse degree of grinding gives tame and thin coffee.
+Too coarse grind gives tame and thin coffee.

-Remember that the degree of grinding must be adapted to the time the machine spends delivering the water.
+Remember that the degree of grinding must adapt to the time the machine spends delivering the water.